sguox002/leetcode/leetcode-all.md

 - dfs with rank to detect cycles. a lot of cases can also be done via bfs, union find, backtracking.

+<<-688	Knight Probability in Chessboard    		49.6%	Medium
+dfs
+->>

+<<-695	Max Area of Island    		63.7%	Medium
+dfs calculate the number of nodes in each set.
+->>

 <<-694	Number of Distinct Islands    		56.8%	Medium
 only need to remove the reference.
 ->>